linoskoczek/AgentsUDP/README.md

 - **WCL** - request to change it's counter value to the one given in a request received from Controller
 - **WTP** - same as above, but requests to change time period instead of counter

-**WCL** and **WTP** send back acknowledge message with status _OK_ or _ERR_ depending on the fact whether the value was changes or not.
+**WCL** and **WTP** send back acknowledge message with status _OK_ or _ERR_ depending on the fact whether the value was changed or not.

 ## **Controller**

-As with Agents, you have to have only one Controller turned on at the same time on one machine.
+As with Agents, you are able to have only one Controller turned on at the same time on one machine.
 It won't be a big problem though, because Controller runs no longer than **timeToWaitForAnswers**.
 Usually it's a matter of miliseconds.

-To start a Controller, you have to know the parameters that it takes.
+To start a Controller, you should know the parameters that it takes.
 #### If you want to _read_ a value

 1. IP address of an Agent